-Fig. 125: Dialog "Advanced settings"
+Fig. 126: Dialog "Advanced settings"

-Online - via SDO Information If this option button is selected, the list of the objects included in the object list of the slave is uploaded from the slave via SDO information.
-The list below can be used to specify which object types are to be uploaded.

-list is read from an EDS file provided by the user.
+Online - via SDO InformationIf this option button is selected, the list of the objects included in the object list of the slave is uploaded from the slave via SDO information.
+The list below can be used to specify which object types are to be uploaded.Offline - via EDS FileIf this option button is selected, the list of the objects included in the object list is read from an EDS file provided by the user.